-When that happens then we will see price declines, but without a significant increase in the number of distressed home in the supply, prices won’t fall like they did in the housing bust years.
+When that happens, then we will see price declines, but without a significant increase in the number of distressed homes in the supply, prices won’t fall like they did in the housing bust years.
 Remember, we have a high number of cash buyers in this cycle, and cash purchases don’t foreclose.
 Plus, the loans in this cycle are not high risk, as they were in the previous cycle– and this is a good thing for America.
-Even the new bank statement loans that are now available, are of very high quality.
-Today our typical home owner has a low fixed debt payment against rising wages with some equity built up.
+Even the new bank statement loans that are now available are of very high quality.
+Today our typical homeowner has a low fixed debt payment against rising wages with some equity built up.
 This is as pretty as it gets.

 From Dough Short:

 In every housing cycle since 1981, mortgage rates have fallen 2% or more.
-In this cycle the low range has been 3.25 to 4.25% In order for a 2% fall in rates in the next cycle, we would need mortgage rates to be 1.25% – 2.25% .
-This would likely mean the 10 year treasury yields would fall below zero.
+In this cycle, the low range has been 3.25 to 4.25% For a 2% fall in rates in the next cycle, we would need mortgage rates to be 1.25% – 2.25 %.
+This would likely mean the 10-year treasury yields would fall below zero.
 Unlikely much?

-The best case against negative rates here in the U.S. is that our younger demographic growth will keep a lid on any major deflationary push downward.
+The best case against negative rates here in the U.S. is that our younger demographic growth will keep a lid on any significant deflationary push downward.

-However, as you can see in the chart below, trend is your friend!
+However, as you can see from the chart below, the trend is your friend!

-As housing prices grow and debt sizes gets bigger, lower mortgage rates are needed in order for borrowers to afford the larger debt.
+As housing prices grow and debt sizes get bigger, lower mortgage rates are needed for borrowers to afford the more massive debt.

-Remember, when rates hit 4.5% in 2013/2014, it created a 18 month negative trend in purchase application.
+Remember, when rates hit 4.5% in 2013/2014, it created an 18-month negative trend in purchase application.
 The year 2014, the 6th year into the economic expansion, had the lowest number of purchase applications ever, once adjusted to population.